dcooney/flexpanel/README.md

 A responsive scrolling panel navigation for mobile and desktop

 ####
-View FlexPanel examples on the [offical website](http://cnkt.ca/flexpanel/)
+View FlexPanel examples on the [official website](http://cnkt.ca/flexpanel/)

 ##Updates